Sanix-Darker/sanixdk.xyz/content/index.md

 # HI, AM SANIX.

-Am a Backend engineer and an electronic geek...
+Am a Backend engineer, an electronic geek and an Otaku Guru.

-I like everything related to tech in general and also hacking stuffs, writing about my discoveries in general and finally build everything i have in mind.
+I like everything related to tech in general and also hacking stuffs, writing about my discoveries in general and play with everything i have in mind.

-## CODING ACTIVITY

-From embed.md (need to update the ci on my personnal preview from github to update that file i will just then post the content here)

 ## LATEST BLOG POSTS

 - [Asymetric encryption of your clipboard](/blogs/asymetric-encryption-of-your-clipboard) `2022/04/16 11:03:10 AM` | 4min.

 ## ONGOING PROJECTS